MCT-master/mct-master.github.io/_posts/2019-02-11-Alien Reese.md

 ### Keyboard Mapping

 I found an online library called hotkeys.js that allowed me to map my keyboard.
-Found at https://github.com/jaywcjlove/hotkeys.
+Found on Github.
 I declared which keys to use (list after the yellow “hotkeys”), and then below created a large list mapping each character key to frequency of OSC2.
-I used http://pages.mtu.edu/~suits/notefreqs.html as a reference to frequencies of notes, and mapped just over two octaves (not in a piano roll formation).
+I used a webpage (link at bottom) as a reference to frequencies of notes, and mapped just over two octaves (not in a piano roll formation).
 This allowed for another way to affect the pitch of the patch – adding depth to the playability.
 I found when used it overrode the mouse mapping of the volume.
 Not intentional or wanted, however I found when the mouse was off the screen this was reset – which could be used as a feature when played.
 I would prefer if there was a more elegant was of harnessing both these controls at the same time, an aspect to improve in the future.